geocompx/geocompr/rev.md

 - [ROBIN] Fig 2.6 breaks with many cartographic conventions.
 - [ROBIN] 4.2.1: instead of mentioning a lot of options while forwarding to a future section for what is meant, I think this section would work better when it would start with a simple example.
 Introducing earlier what is meant by a spatial relation may also clarify this chapter.
 - [ROBIN and JANNES] I find the frequent use of "of course" in this chapter (chapter 4) somewhat disturbing: very little here actually is "of course".
+- [ROBIN] Figure 4.6 is interesting: is this raster data?
+Can raster deal with this problem?

 # JAKUB